-■ Including the new production, scheduled maturities, and trade unwinds, the gross notional size of TCX's local currency Primary Investments portfolio grew by 2.6% in 2016, to USD 1,392 million.
-Besides the Primary book, TCX held USD 18 million in Trading Investments (-77% relative to 2015), and USD 290 million in Hedging Investments (+80%).
-The aggregate size of the derivatives portfolio thus reached USD 1.7 billion in 2016, an increase of 6.5% over 2015:1
+• Including the new production, scheduled maturities, and trade unwinds, the gross notional size of TCX's local currency Primary Investments portfolio grew by 40% in 2017, to USD 1.95 billion.
+Besides the Primary

+Investments portfolio, TCX held USD 287 million in Hedging Investments at year-end 2017.
+The gross notional size of the Derivatives portfolio thus reached USD 2.24 billion in 2017, an increase of 32% over 2016: